 Wisconsin's Price Gouging Law

-Wisconsin Statute § 100.305, Wisconsin's price gouging statute, was created by 2005 Wisconsin Act 450.
-In addition to prohibiting charging “unreasonably excessive prices," commonly referred to as price gouging, the statute also directed DATCP to write administrative rules to establish formulas or standards used in determining “whether a wholesale or retail price is unreasonably excessive."
+Wis.
+Stat. § 100.305, Wisconsin's price gouging statute, was created by 2005 Wisconsin Act 450.
+In addition to prohibiting charging “unreasonably excessive prices," the statute also directs DATCP to write administrative rules to establish formulas or standards used in determining “whether a wholesale or retail price is unreasonably excessive."
 Those standards can be found in Wis.
-Amin.
+Admin.
 Code ch.
 ATCP 106.

 What is Wisconsin's Price Gouging Law?

-Once declared, wholesalers and retailers in this state are prohibited from selling consumer goods or services that are subject to the order at prices that are more than 15% higher than pre-emergency prices.
-However, retailers are permitted to pass on their cost increases, including increases in the cost to replace the goods being sold.
-For example, if the Governor declares an emergency on plywood due to destructive tornadoes, sellers of plywood within the disrupted area may not increase prices by more than 15% above pre-declaration prices, unless the seller's cost justifies the increase, such as a retailer learning that its out-of-state supplier will be increasing the cost of plywood by 50% due to a nation-wide shortage.
-Provided the retailer possesses and relies on accurate information of the cost increase, that retailer may immediately raise the price accordingly without violating Wisconsin's price gouging regulations.
-Under this circumstance, the price increase may not exceed the seller's cost increase plus a normal markup.
+Once declared, wholesalers and retailers in the specified geographic area are prohibited from selling consumer goods or services that are subject to the order at prices that are more than 15% higher than pre-emergency prices.
+However, retailers are permitted to pass on their cost increases, including increases in the cost to replace the goods being sold, plus their normal markup.
 Sellers are also exempted from the price gouging prohibition if the price is required by law or if the emergency declaration exempted the sale from coverage.

 Penalties for violating the price gouging statute may include a civil forfeiture of up to $10,000.